M-IFS | Multi-Faith Inclusive Framework Standard

 2. Enhance Productivity and Engagement

-3. Drive Innovation and Market Growth
+3. Boost Innovation and Market Competitiveness

 4. Strengthen Brand Reputation and Financial Performance